pereiragm/rss-reader/README.md

 python initialize_db.py
 ```

-Step 4 - Start a container with the rabbitmq broker, sob the beat can add messages
+Step 4 - Start a container with the rabbitmq broker, so the beat (routine scheduler)
-and the celery worker would be able to get them and process:
+can add messages to the broker (message queue) and the celery worker will
+be able to get them and process:
 ```commandline
 docker run -d -p 5672:5672 --name rabbitmq-broker rabbitmq
 ```